Monday, September 23, 2013

 The diaries for the years 2004 and 2005 are half empty.
 Till May 2004, the pages are crammed with notes about the job interviews, the offer, my determination to make that work and the logistics of shifting base from Bangalore to Mumbai.
 In June and July, I go on about the new job and its frustrations.
 The details peter out with the gradual settling down.
 I still tried to fill the pages with expenditure figures and bank balances.
 By the middle of July, the near empty pages start.
 Till August of the next year, it remains so.
 Then, once again, the pages are filled with details about my wife’s pregnancy, impending fatherhood and its worries, appointments with the doctor, wife quitting her job and so on.

-In between those two sets of pages bursting with life, in those twelve months from August 2004 to July 2005, there seems to be a vacuum with empty pages or utmost one line entries.
+In between those two sets of pages bursting with life, in those twelve months from August 2004 to July 2005, there seems to be a vacuum with empty pages or one line entries.
 It takes little time to go through those the first time.
 The second and third readings are slower.
 It is not as if it is encrypted or follows some devilish code.
 The right chronology follows the steady trickle of memory.
 Most were written on the day itself, I am sure, presenting the present.
 Some could have been written on those pages few days late, recording a past before it faded from memory or as an afterthought, even a deliberate one.
 It is possible that some are not exactly true, probably there to make another entry seem ordinary or part of a pattern.
 If there was deception, it does not really matter now.
 A few details might have slipped from memory but it is still too soon to believe the false as truth.

 ‘Tried out car-pooling with wife’s friends’ – This entry, in the fourth week of August 2004, is the first of that lot.
 My wife and I were living in Thakur Village, Kandivali (East).
 It was through my wife’s colleague Rahul that we found that apartment.
 He and his wife Aditi lived two floors above us.
 They were helpful and we became well-acquainted.
 My wife’s office was in Andheri (West), a few kilometers south of my office in Malad (West).
 At one dinner party, in late August, my wife and Rahul suggested that we should try car-pooling and that Aditi and I could be dropped off en route to their office.
 Aditi’s office was situated just a few blocks from mine.
 On each of those dates with car-pooling, I have noted ‘Car-pool’ and the car used, ours or theirs.
 On those mornings, Aditi and I used to walk together for about hundred meters from the drop-off point in front of the new Mall till the T-junction where we parted to go to our respective offices.
 In the evening, if we were not delayed by work, we met in front of the Mall to get picked up.
 The arrangement was flexible and it worked quite well.
 When my wife and Rahul went for projects elsewhere in Mumbai or outside Mumbai, rather than to their Main Office, we did not take our cars and Aditi and I went separately by auto-rickshaw from home to office, and back.
 Those entries were meant to keep track of the car-pooling and it has huge gaps, probably when my wife or Rahul or both were out of station.